Finding a donor and collecting stem cells

 A person’s weight can be a factor when doctors are deciding whether a cord blood transplant is suitable.
 People who weigh more need more stem cells for a transplant to be successful.
 It may not always be possible to get enough stem cells from cord blood.

-Sometimes doctors can use cord blood from two different cords in one transplant if they are both a close match.
+Sometimes doctors can use blood from two different cords in one transplant so enough stem cells can be given.
+This may be possible if both cords are a close match to each other, and a close match to you.
 This is called a double cord blood transplant.

-Most people who are white Europeans find a match from a related or unrelated donor, or from cord blood.
+Most people who are white Europeans find a match.

-Organisations and charities are working to increase the number of registered donors from all these groups.
+Organisations and charities are working to increase the number of registered donors from all these groups (see "Stem cells from a volunteer donor" above).
+The numbers of volunteers have increased over the past few years.
 Cord blood banks have also increased the chances of finding a suitable donor.

 Donors are given counselling before they agree to donate stem cells.
 Once they understand what is involved, they are asked to sign a consent form.
 They can still change their mind after this.

 Information about the donor is confidential and cannot be shared without their permission.
 This is the same for related donors and unrelated donors.
-They are looked after by a different team to the one looking after you.
+They are looked after by a different team to you.

 The donor has tests to make sure they are fit to donate and that it is safe for them.
-These include blood tests, a chest x-ray, and an electrocardiogram (ECG) to check the heart.
-They also have their weight checked.
+These include:

-They will have different blood tests to check:
+They will also have blood tests to check: